aarddict/desktop/doc/aarddict.rst

 Windows
 -------
 .. warning::
-   Users are highly recommended to uninstall Aard Dictionary 0.7.x by running Aard Dictionary uninstaller before upgrading to 0.8.0
+   Users are strongly advised to uninstall Aard Dictionary 0.7.x by running Aard Dictionary uninstaller before upgrading to 0.8.0

 If starting the application results in error message like this::